dasidiuk/DedQuadratic/README.md

 ## Introduction

-A tool with console interface for solving equations of the form `Ax² + Bx + C = 0` on a set of real numbers.
+A tool with terminal interface for solving equations of the form `Ax² + Bx + C = 0` on a set of real numbers.

 ## Features

-- 🎮 Console UI
+- 🎮 Terminal UI
 - 🚀 Developed with the desire for efficiency
 - 🧩 Implemented some useful libraries